-Ananya has worked in various roles on environmental issues for nearly 10 years, specialising in the human dimension of nature conservation, and wishes to be a Trustee of The Wildlife Trust so that she can make a contribution to nature conservation in a different capacity.
+Ananya has worked in various roles on environmental issues for nearly 10 years, specialising in the human dimension of nature conservation, and is a Trustee of The Wildlife Trust so that she can make a contribution to nature conservation in a different capacity.
 Most of the projects she has worked on involved advocacy, community or stakeholder engagement and influencing decision-makers.
 She has also been involved in monitoring and evaluating projects, in assessing the impact of climate change and in climate change adaptation work.
 She has experience in fund-raising work, in building partnerships and in examining the sustainability of community-based conservation programmes using a landscape level approach.
 Currently she is working as a Research Fellow with the University of Surrey on their renewable energy programme working with local communities using social innovation and hopes to bring in this experience and knowledge to the role of a Trustee and make a difference to the world of nature conservation.

 Becky worked in Senior Purchasing roles for a variety of very large manufacturing and construction companies.
 She specialised in buying energy and services.
 She focussed on ensuring the energy was from the greenest of commercially viable sources.
 She worked hard to reduce her employers’ usage of materials, and to offset their carbon footprint.

 Her varied roles have given Becky an holistic view of organisations, their ways of working and their impact on the environment.
 In particular, she sees the way shareholders place growing importance on big business to be more mindful of their impact as on opportunity for the Trust